-- b.
-The most common goal of victims in reporting their assault is that they be believed and not blamed for the assault they were a victim of, not always seeking prosecution of their assailant.
+- 2. The most common goal of victims in reporting their assault (according to Ashland PD's research) was that they be believed and not blamed for the assault they were a victim of, not always seeking prosecution of their assailant.
 Note this is partly a law enforcement issue in general and a societal issue as a whole. - 2.
-MPD utilizes Forensic Experiential Traumatic Interview (FETI) techniques to improve sexual assault investigations.
-These techniques recognize the cognitive issues created by a traumatic incident such as a sexual assault or other critical event.
-It encourages investigators to interview using more open-ended questions, at a slower pace if needed, and with much more listening and much less questioning.
+We improve our sexual assault investigations by utilizing the Forensic Experiential Traumatic Interview (FETI) techniques developed and taught by the US Army.
+These recognize the cognitive issues created by a traumatic incident such as a sexual assault, shooting, or other critical events.
+It encourages investigators to interview with more open ended questions, at a slower pace if needed, and with much more listening and much less questioning.
 There are some specific types of question that are avoided as they put victims on the defensive and there are some more sensory response or experience questions that help obtain information and understanding without passing judgment. - 3.
-MPD enhances identification and prosecution of serial sexual offenders by obtaining better information from victims, checking the history of named offenders in other communities and encouraging additional victims to report or partially report to the police department.
-MPD hopes this program will increase the trust between law enforcement and victims, advocates, and institutions within our community.

-The McMinnville Police Department has had positive interactions with victims and advocates in utilizing this approach to sexual assaults.
-Ultimately, this program is intended to enhance their level of service to victims of sexual assault and the community.
+We will improve our identification and prosecution of serial sexual offenders by obtaining better information from victims, checking the history of named offenders in other communities (we already found a local case that immediately connected with a previous sexual assault case we had received, but were unable to prosecute), and hopefully by getting more victims willing to report or partially report as this program increases the trust between law enforcement and victims, advocates, and institutions within our community.
+McMinnville Police Department has generally had positive interactions with victims and advocates and this program is intended to enhance our service level to victims and our community, not to address a problem or failure at the police department.
+We anticipate that this program is likely to increase the number of sexual assault reports.
+Based on Ashland's observations, while they have doubled their reporting, the number of active cases has not increased beyond the resources of their investigators because a portion of that increase are cases that are waiting for victim input before they proceed further.
+We anticipate that this will be an increase in our investigative responsibilities, but not that we will need immediate assistance to maintain this program.
+Most importantly, we are adopting this program because it requires us to treat all victims the way we would want one of our friends or relatives treated if they had a sexual assault to report.
+Despite the potential for greater work, it is the right thing to do and a critical improvement in how we deal with victims of sexual assaults.